matthias-mayr/Cartesian-Impedance-Controller/res/paper.md

 We thank Björn Olofsson and Anders Robertsson for the discussions and feedback.
 Furthermore, we thank Konstantinos Chatzilygeroudis for the permission to use the RBDyn wrapper code.

-- TODO: Cite Konstantinos package as a Reference?

 This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by Knut and Alice Wallenberg Foundation.
 The authors are members of the ELLIIT Strategic Research Area at Lund University.

-- TODO: Are you part of ELLIT too?

 # References

+- TODO: Add conference of ahmad2022generalizing.